opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 ---

 > [!NOTE]
-> Before you proceed, Amazon OpenSearch Service has introduced the next-generation OpenSearch UI designed to address this purpose.
-To learn more, check out: https://aws.amazon.com/blogs/big-data/amazon-opensearch-service-launches-the-next-generation-opensearch-ui
+> Before you proceed, Amazon OpenSearch Service has launched the next-generation OpenSearch UI, called [Centralized OpenSearch Dashboards](https://aws.amazon.com/blogs/big-data/amazon-opensearch-service-launches-the-next-generation-opensearch-ui), designed to serve this purpose.

 [OpenSearch](https://opensearch.org/) is a scalable, flexible, and extensible open-source software suite for search, analytics, security monitoring, and observability applications, licensed under Apache 2.0.
 [OpenSearch Dashboards](https://opensearch.org/docs/latest/dashboards/) is a powerful and flexible data visualization and exploration platform that enables users to analyze and visualize large volumes of data.
 It is open-source software that provides a user-friendly interface for creating interactive dashboards, charts, and graphs, allowing users to gain valuable insights from their data.